Insight about employee engagement

 There is nothing more frustrating for your employees than to see their feedback ignored by their managers and colleagues.
 Everybody will get frustrated by not having the time to react to the feedback they receive.
 Over time these frustrations can erode the trust, satisfaction, and motivation in your organization.
 The right frequency will improve your employee engagement.

-That means you should not perform surveys more frequently than you can follow up on the results with respect to the available time, resources, and energy.
+That means you should not perform surveys more frequently than you can follow up on the results concerning the available time, resources, and energy.

 Even though technology has made it possible to perform monthly or more frequent surveys, this is rarely the best solution.
 Responding to hyper-frequent surveys and subsequently, following up on the insights with action requires a near-impossible level of discipline.